-Massachusetts, California and Rhode Island come out on top in ACEEE’s 2018 State Energy Efficiency Scorecard released this fall.
-The three states ranked high on six categories including utility programs, transportation, building energy codes, combined heat and power, state initiative and appliance standards, according to ACEEE.
-Of those categories, advancing building energy codes are one of the most impactful action that states can take to meet energy and carbon reduction goals.
+Massachusetts, California and Rhode Island come out on top in the 2018 State Energy Efficiency Scorecard released this fall.
+The three states ranked high on six categories including utility programs, transportation, building energy codes, combined heat and power, state initiative and appliance standards, according to the American Council for an Energy Efficient Economy (ACEEE).
+Of those categories, advancing building energy codes are one of the most impactful actions that states can take to meet energy and carbon reduction goals.

-And while the leaders have held these top spots for years now, there are four new states we are noting that have made great progress in commercial building codes since last year’s Scorecard was released.
+And while the leaders have held these top spots for years now, there are four new states worth noting that have made great progress in commercial building codes since last year’s Scorecard was released.
 Michigan, Florida, Wisconsin and Idaho all saw code improvements that bettered their ACEEE scores in that area.
-To improve their commercial energy code performance scores, those four states adopted the 2015 IECC improving the expected energy stringency of new construction projects, resulting in lower energy use and improved energy efficiency.
+To improve their commercial energy code performance scores, those four states adopted the 2015 International Energy Conservation Code (IECC) improving the expected energy stringency of new construction projects, resulting in lower energy use and higher energy efficiency.

 Determination of points related to energy codes in this year’s Scorecard was based on a new approach utilizing the zEPI Jurisdictional Scores developed for this purpose by NBI. zEPI stands for zero energy performance index (zEPI) and the score intends to address the growing number of states looking to drive local building stock toward zero energy (ZE) performance—that is buildings that produce as much energy as they use over the course of a year, with performance achieved through energy efficiency and renewable technologies.
 While not all states will achieve zero energy codes, pushing against stagnated code stringency is a critical focus for states to improve.